Spaqin/spaq-in/src/posts/pocket-dev-lumitank.md

 featured: "../images/lumitank/front.jpg"
 ---

 I've been searching aimlessly on TaoBao (to my own detriment).
-Generally I'm not too bad about not buying useless stuff, but I found an interesting ad.
+Generally I'm not too bad about not buying useless stuff, but unfortunately, I got nerdsniped by this.

 I've seen the "devtanks" where you're supposed to dump the film in and just dunk it in chemicals - I don't believe this could ever work properly, so I skipped it.
 But this one takes the film out and spools it.
 I am aware of Rodinax or LabBox, but these are much larger; this just takes...
 77mL?